cotag11/cotag11.github.io/_pages/GIS.md

 {% include base_path %}

 <h2>Side Lot Sales Policy Eligibility Analysis</h2>
 This analysis was to determine which parcels were eligible for the side lot sales policy based on 3 conditions.
-(1) The property has to be available within the database, (2) its area has to be < 4,000 sq feet and (3) not spatially contiguous to another property.
+(1) The property has to be available within the database, (2) its area has to be < 4,000 sq feet and (3) not spatially contiguous to another property. <br>
 The below images identifies the first two conditions via the hatched symbol.
 To determine eligibility for contiguity, a buffer of a buffer was used to de-select parcels.
 See the below image (right).
 <div>
 <img src='/images/sidelot1.png' style='height:300px'>